 Obukhanych bills herself as a recovering “mainstream” academic who has seen the error of her field's ways.
 She claims a PhD in Epidemiology from The Rockefeller University in New York and states on her Patreon page that she “held postdoctoral research training appointments in prominent immunology laboratories affiliated with Harvard Medical School and Stanford University School of Medicine.”
 Her publication record supports the notion that she held positions at, or worked with, these institutions, though she has few publications to her name.

-Despite not being a physician, she is a “Founding Director” of Physicians for Informed Consent, an anti-vaccination group, and she has produced a self-published e-book titled Vaccine Illusion: How Vaccination Compromises Our Natural Immunity and What We Can Do To Regain Our Health.
+Despite not being a physician, she is a “Founding Director” of Physicians for Informed Consent (an organization described in multiple science-based medical blogs as a "radical anti-vaccine" group), and she has produced a self-published e-book titled Vaccine Illusion: How Vaccination Compromises Our Natural Immunity and What We Can Do To Regain Our Health.
 She also sells access to her teleconferenced lectures for $20.00 a month.

 Describing her “open letter” published on an anti-vaccine blog as a “Harvard study” is, in our view, quite a bit of a stretch.